Manchester City F.C.: Club badge and colours

 Manchester City's home colours are sky blue and white.
 Traditional away kit colours have been either maroon or (from the 1960s) red and black; however, in recent years several colours have been used.
 The origins of the club's home colours are unclear, but there is evidence that the club has worn blue since 1892 or earlier.
 A booklet entitled Famous Football Clubs – Manchester City published in the 1940s indicates that West Gorton (St. Marks) originally played in scarlet and black, and reports dating from 1884 describe the team wearing black jerseys bearing a white cross, showing the club's origins as a church side.
 The infrequent yet recurrent use of red and black away colours comes from former assistant manager Malcolm Allison's belief that adopting the colours of AC Milan would inspire City to glory.
-Allison's theory worked, with City winning the 1969 FA Cup final, 1970 League Cup final and 1970 Cup Winners' Cup final in red and black stripes as opposed to the club's home kit of sky blue.
+Allison's theory seemingly took effect, with City winning the 1969 FA Cup final, 1970 League Cup final, and 1970 Cup Winners' Cup final in red and black stripes as opposed to the club's home kit of sky blue.

 City had previously worn three other badges on their shirts, prior to their current badge being implemented in 2016.
 The first, introduced in 1970, was based on designs which had been used on official club documentation since the mid-1960s.
 It consisted of a circular badge which used the same shield as the present badge (including a ship, based on the City of Manchester coat of arms), inside a circle bearing the name of the club.
 In 1972, this was replaced by a variation which replaced the lower half of the shield with the red rose of Lancashire.
 In 1976, a heraldic badge was granted by the College of Arms to the English Football League for use by City.
 The badge consisted of the familiar ship above a red rose but on a circular device instead of a shield (blazoned as "A roundel per fess azure and argent in chief a three masted ship sails set pennons flying or in base a rose gules barbed and seeded proper").